-The program, known as ¡Salud!, is operated by OHSU Health Hillsboro Medical Center, formerly Tuality Healthcare.
+The program, known as ¡Salud!, is operated by Hillsboro Medical Center, an OHSU partner.

 A series of outbreaks have affected the food processing sector across the region.
 Workplace issues including physical proximity of workers, long shifts, and concern about guarantees such as sick leave have been cited among the factors driving the outbreaks.
 At the same time, the pandemic has had a disproportionate effect on many of the communities of color who also form the backbone of the labor pool including Latino populations.

 ¡Salud! serves about 2,500 workers and their families, primarily through longstanding contacts with vineyards and wineries that provide 100% funding support for the program through philanthropy.

 Garside and other outreach workers emphasize the basics: physical distancing, masking, hand sanitizing stations in the fields along with advice for limiting the spread when they go home.